monktastic/no-more-contempt/index.md

 Imagine giving someone a dehumanizing stare.
 It's hard to do, isn't it?
 It feels evil — because it is.
 Now imagine that this someone is a "bad person."
 The worse they are, the more righteous it will feel.
 Yet it will never look any less evil to them — _because it's not._ And unless they are a saint (which they're not), this will only make them feel _more_ justified in whatever storyline is fueling their misbehavior — because they can now plausibly claim that they are opposing evil.
 You will in turn take this as confirmation that _they_ really are evil and intensify your dehumanization.

-The world will rapidly become darker, in an all-too-familiar downward spiral.
+The world will rapidly become darker, resulting in an all-too-familiar downward spiral.
 But the big shock is discovering that this was all orchestrated by a dark aspect within _both_ of your minds: yours baited theirs, and vice versa.
 It didn't even require physical violence; it could all be accomplished subconsciously, through the eyes and tone of voice.

 > _And no wonder, for even Satan masquerades as an angel of light._ —2 Corinthians 11:14

 You know the classic image of the angel and devil sitting on our shoulders?
 It's _almost_ accurate, except for two things.
 First, the angel isn't really external to you, but represents the deepest aspect of your mind; your profound love for the world.
 In a deep sense, it *is* you.
 The devil is external; a kind of parasite[^intrinsic].
-But it doesn't just whisper obviously-bad ideas in your ear; it pretends to *be* you, and alters your very perception so that certain evils appear unerringly righteous.
-The more successful it is, the less you will believe that you even have one — at least, in the same way that "bad people" do.
+But it doesn't just whisper obviously-bad ideas in your ear; it pretends to be your inner angel, and alters your very perception so that certain evils appear unerringly righteous.
+The more successful it is, the less you will believe that you even _have_ a devil — at least, in the same way that "bad people" do.

 <p align="center" width="100%">
     <img width="33%" src="img/parasite.png ">
 </p>

 One of its tricks is to make some people appear subhuman, so that harming them feels okay[^subhuman].
 Your morals (and social norms) act as a kind of buffer, preventing you from seeing most people this way.
-But it's always on the hunt for victims, and it only needs the slightest provocation to begin its manipulation.
+But it's always on the hunt for victims, and it only needs the slightest excuse to begin its manipulation.

 > _Be kind, for everyone you meet is fighting a great battle._ —Author unknown